MicrosoftDocs/minecraft-creator/creator/Documents/BedrockEditor/EditorOverview.md

 - Moving around: In Tool Mode, hold the right mouse button down while you press `W`, `A`, `S`, `D`, `Space`, and `Shift` keys.
 You do not need to hold down the right mouse button to use the same keys to move around in Crosshair Mode.

+- Fly Speed: In Tool Mode, click the **View** menu and select **View Settings** to open the View Settings panel.
+From here, you can set your fly speed from 1 to 10 so that you can navigate your project faster.

 - Look-to-teleport: In Tool Mode, point your cursor at a block in the distance, and hit `G` on your keyboard.
 You will be "Grapple teleported" there.
 This function does not work in Crosshair Mode.

+- Directional Compass: In the upper-right corner of the editor window, the directional compass will show you which cardinal direction you are facing.
+You can even click a direction to snap your view to face it.

 ## Editor and Bedrock Dedicated Server